-Due to the increased risk of conflict, and her willingness to breed, it is important she be kept away from other dogs during this period to prevent unplanned pregnancy and dog fights.
+Due to the increased risk of conflict, and her willingness to breed, it is important she is kept away from other dogs during this period to prevent unplanned pregnancy and dog fights.
 She should be monitored at all times outdoors as male dogs will travel to find her.

 During this stage of oestrus, your dog is most susceptible to a uterine infection called pyometra.
-If you observe pus coming from her vulva, immediately schedule a veterinary examination, as this condition is life threatening.
+If you observe pus coming from her vulva, or she seems ill, immediately schedule a veterinary examination, as this condition is life-threatening.

 If your dog is spayed, she will not be at risk for this infection.